 “Divine happiness, even the tiniest particle of a grain of it, never leaves one again; and when one attains to the essence of things and finds one’s Self–this is supreme happiness.
 When it is found, nothing else remains to be found; the sense of want will not awaken anymore, and the heart’s torment will be stilled forever.
 Do not be satisfied with fragmentary happiness, which is invariably interrupted by shocks and blows of fate; but become complete, and having attained to perfection, be YOURSELF.”

 - Sri Anandamayi Ma

 These words of my Guru encapsulate my desired life's mission.
 Once we experience, not through the mind as an idea, but through a real experience, the joyful loving state that is our natural state of being, we are able to end our perpetual cycle of suffering.

-Kirtan, Sattva Yoga, and the birth of my daughter have been the most powerful, revealing, and life changing experiences of my life.
+Kirtan, Sattva Yoga, and the births of my children have yielded the most powerful, revealing, and expansive experiences of my life.
 I've found that the teachings that most deeply resonate come from sharing the moments where we are most vulnerable... that our vulnerability, one of our greatest strengths, is the fertile ground of shared experience.
 Our humanness the key to our beauty.

 Of all of the heart opening experiences I have had in my life, nothing could have prepared me for the arrival of my children.
-Everything about pregnancy and birth, I found to be about letting go.
+Everything about pregnancy, birth and motherhood, I've found to be about letting go.
 Our bodies, the muscles and tissue, softening and letting go to support an ever growing babe.
 Making a birth plan, but being able to let go of any ideas you may have in the moment to do what is best for the life you are bringing forth.
 Letting go of the identity and life you knew before the arrival of this little pure being.
 Nothing could have prepared me for motherhood and nothing has taught me more.